barslev/swiftdocs/readme.md

 	</body>
 	</html>

+## Initializing In Different Modes

+By default, SwiftDocs will start in edit mode.
+In some cases, you might wish to start from render mode.
+Or you might want to prevent editing altogether or only allow translation work.

+You can set the initial mode by passing an argument to the .start() call.

+* **.start('render')**: Starts in render mode.
+User can switch back to edit mode.
+* **.start('render_only')**: Starts in render mode, but the user can't switch back to edit mode.
+* **.start('translate')**: Starts in edit mode, but user can't add, move or remove content.

+*However;*

+*Please note that the user can switch the mode via developer's console if they really want to.*
+*Always make sure you handle your security and authorization on the server-side.*

 ## Storing and Retrieving Documents

 Out of the box, Swiftdocs provides two storage providers.

 1. LocalStorage (local), which uses HTML5 LocalStorage
-2. Server (server), which talks to your server-side implementation to store and retrieve documents.
+2. Server-side (server), which talks to your server-side implementation to store and retrieve documents.

-LocalStorage is pretty much straightforward.
-It's selected by default.
-You don't need to do much else other than providing a unique document ID to work on.
-If that ID is found in the storage, corresponding document will be loaded.
+**NB!** LocalStorage is easy to use, it requires no extra implementation on your side, but it's only intended for testing purposes.
+Please make sure you are using the server driver in production environments

-#### Implementing an API for Server Storage
+#### Using the Server-side Storage

-You have to explicitly choose this driver when instantiating SwiftDocs like so:
+Pass the third parameter as `"server"` while instantiating SwiftDocs.

 	var swiftDocs = new SwiftDocs('#app', documentId, 'server')

-And before you initialize with the `.start()` command, call the following command:
+And before you invoke the `.start()` command, configure it:

 	swiftDocs.storage.configure("http://yourserver.com/api/swiftdocs", axios)

-The second parameter must point to your axios instance.
-You can have it configured the way you like (with necessary credentials and headers added in the form of interceptors)
+The second parameter must point to an axios instance.
+This is a chance for you to pass a customized axios instance, that has necessary headers and tokens to talk to your server.

 **Note:** Axios is not included by default.
 You'll have to include it in your project yourself.

 ## Developing Custom Elements

-You can develop your own elements to be dragged on to the report.
+By default, SwiftDocs provides you with basic elements such as Text, Table and Image.
+It's possible to develop and integrate your own elements, too.

 To do so, create a meta file that introduces your element's files to the registry.
 The file should look like this:

 	module.exports = {
 		// Any name you choose is fine, just make it unique